-The authors are grateful to (1) Mr. Steven R. Becker, Chief Financial Officer of the Southern Wine & Spirits, for his continued support, (2) to Liv-ex for making us the first scholars to access to all of the futures and bottle trade data involving Bordeaux winemakers, and (3) to Mr. Ben O'Donnell of Wine Spectator for his comments and suggestions.
+The authors are grateful to Mr. Steven R. Becker, chief financial officer of Southern Wine and Spirits, for his continued support; to Liv-ex for allowing us to be the first scholars to access all of the futures and bottle trade data involving Bordeaux winemakers; and to Mr. Ben O'Donnell of Wine Spectator for his comments and suggestions.
+The paper benefited from feedback from participants at presentations at Arizona State University, the University of Washington, Cornell University, the University of Miami, Washington University in St. Louis, and in the American Association of Wine Economists Conference at the University of Bordeaux.